paterit/django-microservice-template/docs/source/technical/install_and_config.rst

 - @smoketest - those should be test that run quickly and allows to verify if all main parts are alive and connected
 - @perf - performance tests, usually not that fast
-- @slow - any test that takes more then 10 secs to exectue
+- @slow - any test that takes more then 10 secs to execute
 - @standard - when run make sbe all tests with @standard and @smoketest are run

-How to write new SBE test with Behave
+How to write a new SBE test with Behave
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the folder ``testing/features`` you will find files that holds test scenarios for different features.
-To add new one:
+To add a new one:

-1. Create new file, eg ``next.features`` in the folder ``testing/features``
+1. Create a new file, eg ``next.features`` in the folder ``testing/features``
 #.
 Put feature description and scenario in that file
 #.
 Run::

     make sbe

 #.
-Behave will print code snipet to use for @given @when @then to put in your ``steps`` files
+Behave will print code snippet to use for @given @when @then to put in your ``steps`` files
 #.
 Crate new file ``next.py`` int folder ``testing/features/steps``
 #.
-Implement each steps
+Implement each step
 #.
 Run::

     make sbe